What’s a CYO?

 Session Title: Bringing a Jewish Lens to the Stuff You Don’t Typically Think of as Jewish

 Speaker: Rochelle Reich

-It doesn’t have to be that way, and I contend that it shouldn’t be!
+Just because your JCC has a Jewish education director on staff doesn’t mean they “do all that Jewish stuff.”
 We are ALL Jewish educators in our respective roles at the JCC and this session will prove it.
 Come prepared to get creative, silly, and think beyond the cardboard factory that made the box.